-Joint actions are activities carried out by the EU and one or more Member States or by the EU and the competent authorities of other countries participating in the Health Programme together.
+Joint actions are activities carried out by the EU and Member States or by the EU and the competent authorities of other countries participating in the Health Programme together.
 They focus on the greatest cross-border public health needs.

 EU support for key public health initiatives presents a detailed overview of all 20 Joint Actions funded on different key health challenges between 2008-11, focussing on their results, outputs and impact on national health policies within the EU.